 If you are interested in learning more about this subject, please refer to our comprehensive course menu.
 There you can find a range of courses, including "Ignite Their Minds: Making Math an Integral Part of your Teaching," "Block Play as a Creative Learning Strategy" and "Hands-on Excitement: Manipulatives for Teaching Young Children Math."

-We also offer a CDA course and a CDA Renewal course for early care and education professionals seeking the CDA Credential, which is administered and awarded by the Council for Professional Recognition.
+We also offer CDA training and CDA renewal for early care and education professionals seeking the CDA Credential, which is administered and awarded by the Council for Professional Recognition.
 In 2013, ProSolutions Training became the first online training company to become a formal partner of the Council.
 Contact us to learn more.